lugg/react-native-config/README.md

 # Config variables for React Native apps

-Module to expose config variables to your javascript code in React Native, supporting both iOS and Android.
+Module to expose config variables to your javascript code in React Native, supporting iOS, Android and Windows.

 Bring some [12 factor](http://12factor.net/config) love to your mobile apps!